fabianaapateanu/training-mobile-appium-desktop/README.md

 * You will need to clone or download this project as zip file, in order to have access to the test application and Appium session json configuration files

 1. Android tools

+* Make sure you have the correct value in ANDROID_HOME System variable - the path to the Android SDK installed with Android Studio or standalone.
+* Adb Android tool can be found in ANDROID_HOME\platform-tools
-* Command line command for finding the connected devices:
+* Command line command for finding the connected Android devices on your computer:
    $adb devices

 ## Install Appium desktop